ecrc/ExaGeoStatCPP/README.md

    Systems 32, no. 11 (2021): 2719-2733.

 6. Mary Lai O. Salvaña, Sameh Abdulah, Hatem Ltaief, Ying Sun, Marc G. Genton, and David E. Keyes.
 "Parallel Space-Time Likelihood Optimization for Air Pollution Prediction on Large-Scale Systems."
-In Proceedings of the Platform for Advanced Scientific Computing Conference (PASC'22).
+In the Proceedings of the Platform for Advanced Scientific Computing Conference (PASC'22).
 Association for Computing Machinery, New York, NY, USA, Article 17, 1–11.
 ACM, 2022.